Grand historical designs

 Planting new trees for generations to enjoy

-Trees will be replanted In a long-term phased project.
+Trees will be replanted in a long-term phased project.
 They will be sourced from UK nurseries and aged between 15-30 years in order to have the best immediate impact.
 Sweet Chestnuts are currently being grown under contract using seeds collected from the park’s ancient trees.
-The phased project will see 308 new trees planted in Greenwich Park over four years.
+The phased project will see hundreds of new trees planted in Greenwich Park over four years.
 Work will begin towards the end of 2020 and be completed by 2024.

 Turkey oak and beech trees along the diseased and damaged western and eastern parterre banks, lining the view of the Queens House, will be expertly removed over four years, and replanted with limes and disease-resistant elms.
 The limes chosen have proved resistant to damage by squirrels too.
 Diseased, damaged, dying and poor-quality trees will be removed and large, mature trees will remain.
 Overall, the park will gain around 90 new trees in addition to replacing the damaged trees.